markNZed/processism-react-three/README.md

 ## Additional Notes

 - Created with CodeSandbox
-- View/edit the project on CodeSandbox: [CodeSandbox Link](https://codesandbox.io/p/github/markNZed/react-three)
+- View/edit the project on CodeSandbox: ([https://codesandbox.io/p/github/markNZed/react-three](https://codesandbox.io/p/devbox/github/markNZed/react-three))
 - Configured to run as a GitHub Codespace
 - For recording video of an animation, consider using [use-capture](https://github.com/gsimone/use-capture)